Spring Bulb Planting, Design & Care Guide

 Groundcovers and shallow-rooted perennials like creeping phlox, sedum, or hardy geraniums work well.
 These keep the area looking tidy while bulb foliage dies back, and won’t interfere with the bulbs’ growth.
 You can also try small annuals for extra colour in late spring.

-Ten Quick Facts for Success with Spring Bulbs
+Ten Quick Facts for Spring Bulb Success

 - Most spring bulbs need 12 to 16 weeks of cold to flower well.